stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 The Stacks blockchain is a replicated state machine.
 A _transaction_ encodes a single state-transition on the Stacks blockchain.
-The Stacks blockchain's state evolves by materializing the effects of a sequence of transactions -- i.e. by applying each transaction's encoded state-transitions to the blockchain's state.
+The Stacks blockchain's state evolves by materializing the effects of a sequence of transactions -- i.e., by applying each transaction's encoded state-transitions to the blockchain's state.

 Transactions in the Stacks blockchain encode various kinds of state-transitions,